Admin

 What is the Public Information Act?

-First enacted in 1970, Maryland’s Public Information Act (MPIA) grants the public the right to obtain access to public records that are in the custody and control of an agency.
+First enacted in 1970, the Maryland Public Information Act ("MPIA") grants the public the right to obtain access to public records that are in the custody and control of an agency.
 An agency must provide access to requested records unless the records fall within one of the exceptions in the statute.
 The MPIA covers public agencies and officials in Maryland, including the Baltimore County Public Schools (BCPS).

 What is a public record?